intrasoftintl/JiraAdapter/README.md

 JiraAdapter
 ===========

-JiraAdapter is a RESTful java Client that implements the uQasarAdapter interface overrinding the following methods
+JiraAdapter is a project that implements the uQasarAdapter interface overrinding the following methods:

-addSystemBindingInformation : add a new Jira instance at uQuasar Quality Model
+	addSystemBindingInformation : adds a new Jira instance at uQuasar system

-getBindedSystems :  retrieve all Jira binded Instances that are registered at uQasarBinding database
+	getBindedSystems :  retrieves all Jira binded instances that are registered at uQasar system

-query : invokes a specific query to a specified bindedSystem using the credentials of a specific user and returns a list of measurements depending on the metric the query contains
+	query : invokes a specific query to a specified binded system-instance using the credentials of a specific user while in paraller returns a list of measurements

 ------------------------------------------------------------------------

-JiraAdapter implements all the predefined metrics that are proposed by uQasarAdapter:
+JiraAdapter measures all the predefined metrics that are proposed by uQasarAdapter:

 For the time being these metrrics are:

-RESOURCES_PER_BINDING (retrieve all the projects of every JIRA binded system of the uQasar database)

-ISSUES_PER_RESOURCE_PER_BINDING (retrieve all the issues for each project of every JIRA binded system of the uQasar database)

-SEARCH_ISSUES (retrieve all the issues of every JIRA binded system that satisfy any jql expression ex. issuetype = Bug AND status = "To Do")
+        PROJECTS_PER_SYSTEM_INSTANCE

+        ISSUES_PER_PROJECTS_PER_SYSTEM_INSTANCE

+        FIXED_ISSUES_PER_PROJECT

+        UNRESOLVED_ISSUES_PER_PROJECT

+        UNRESOLVED_BUG_ISSUES_PER_PROJECT

+        UNRESOLVED_TASK_ISSUES_PER_PROJECT

 ----------------------------------------------------------------------

 Furthermore JiraAdapter throws the proposed uQuasarExceptionTypes

- UQASAR_DB_CONNECTION_REFUSED (when the is a problem with uQuasar database connection)
+    UQASAR_DB_CONNECTION_REFUSED (thrown when there is a problem with uQasar database connection)

- BINDING_SYSTEM_CONNECTION_REFUSED (when a binding system refuses the connection to the JiraAdapter)
+    BINDING_SYSTEM_CONNECTION_REFUSED (thrown when a binding system refuses the connection to the third party Adapter)

- BINDING_SYSTEM_BAD_URI_SYNTAX, (when the binding system base url is mal formed)
+    BINDING_SYSTEM_BAD_URI_SYNTAX, (thrown when the binding system base url is malformed)

- UQASAR_NOT_EXISTING_METRIC (when the queried metric is not an uQuasarMetric)
+    UQASAR_NOT_EXISTING_METRIC (thrown when the queried metric is not a proper uQasarMetric)

  ---------------------------------------------------------------------